AutoCAD Intermediate training

 He then worked for himself for over 25 years, completing around 100 design projects per year for a myriad of clients, including household names such as Vauxhall and McDonalds.

-As well as AutoCAD, Stewart is an expert user of Revit, 3ds Max and AutoCAD Plant 3D.
+As well as AutoCAD, Stewart is an expert user of Revit, 3ds Max, AutoCAD Plant 3D, Civil 3D and Advance Steel.
 He also specialises in the production of photorealistic rendered images and visualisations.

 More recently, Stewart’s focus has been on training.
 He has been an Autodesk Certified Instructor since 2010.
 In between courses he continues to carry out project work, keeping up-to-date with the latest technologies and practices.